cite-architecture/xmlutils/README.md

-# xmlutils
+# `xmlutils`

-Utilities for serializing valid XML from objects parsed with native Scala XML parser
+Utilities for serializing valid XML from objects parsed with native Scala XML parser.